 Developmental Trauma Disorder Is Not As Complex As It Sounds

-The results can be devastating for children.
-Children with developmental trauma disorder typically have symptoms of PTSD and a host of additional symptoms like affect dysregulation, mood regulation, anger, aggression, self-injury, and suicidal ideations.
-Changes in the brain affect children's development and their ability to attach and trust their adult caregivers.
-In a study done by Kaiser Permanente and the Centers for Disease Control found that almost a third of those who had developmental trauma disorder-related symptoms as adults had a parent or caregiver in the home that abused alcohol or drugs and 26% of them were exposed to some type of physical abuse.
+The results of developmental trauma can be devastating for children.
+Children with developmental trauma disorder typically have symptoms of PTSD.
+In addition, they often struggle with mood regulation, anger, aggression, self-injury, an unhealthy need for control, and suicidal ideations.
+Furthermore, changes in the brain affect their development and their ability to trust their adult caregivers.
+A study done by Kaiser Permanente and the Centers for Disease Control found that almost a third of adults who had symptoms related to Developmental Trauma Disorder had a parent or caregiver in their home who abused alcohol or drugs.
+The study also found that 26 percent of these children were exposed to physical abuse.

 Treatments for Developmental Trauma Disorder

-Treatments for developmental trauma disorder focus on establishing safety and competence.
-Therapies like play therapy help children to work on their emotional responses in a safe, predictable environment.
-From there, they can put their skills into a larger context as they learn to transfer those skills to their relationships with adult caregivers and others.
-This type of treatment can teach children self-regulation skills such as helping them see how they have dealt with the trauma they have experienced.
-They are then taught creative ways to deal with trauma by getting out of the survival mode that most typically is a result of developmental trauma disorder.
+In general, treatments for Developmental Trauma Disorder focus on establishing safety and competence.
+For example, therapies like play therapy help children process emotional responses in a safe, predictable environment.
+Then, children learn to transfer those skills to their relationships with adult caregivers and other people in their lives.
+In addition, this type of treatment can teach children self-regulation skills and help them see how they've dealt with the trauma they experienced.
+Once they understand how they've responded in the past, a therapist can help them identify creative ways to deal with life's natural struggles by getting out of survival mode and using healthier coping mechanisms.